gizmola/docker4lamp/README.md

 APP_NAME=your_project
 </pre></div>

 **APP_NAME** is the base for container names for your project.
 Set it to something meaningful to avoid conflicts if you want to use _docker4Lamp_ on multiple projects.
 This setting also helps you see which containers and images are part of your project.

+**TLD** is the "Top Level Domain" used for the development certificate.
+It defaults to "test".
+This is the recommended/reserved TLD for local development domains and will not conflict with any production domains or DNS resolution.
+Only change this if you are sure you know what you are doing.

 ## Settings